Withdraw Your ERS Retirement

 If you are vested and separate from state employment, you can leave your account with ERS or process a withdrawal of your retirement contributions.
 If you decide to leave your account with ERS, be sure to contact ERS to start the retirement process when you are first eligible.
 If you are not vested and separate from state employment, you will have the option to withdraw your ERS Retirement.

-Your State of Texas Retirement account balance will continue to accrue 2% interest every year (members of State of Texas Retirement Group 1, 2 or 3).
+Groups 1, 2 and 3 members have a retirement account balance that accrues 2% interest every year.
+Group 4 members have a retirement account balance that accrues 4% interest every year with potentially an additional 3% interest based on ERS’ investments over a five-year period, this is called gain-share.
 When you are eligible to retire and contact us, we will start the retirement process so you can begin receiving the annuity you earned while working for the state.

 Your options:

-- Leave your funds at ERS, where they’ll continue to accrue 2% interest each year (members of State of Texas Retirement Groups 1, 2 or 3).
+• Leave your funds at ERS, where they’ll continue to accrue 2% interest each year (members of State of Texas Retirement Groups 1, 2 or 3) or 4 - 7% interest each year depending on gain share (Group 4).
 If you’re already vested or return to work with the state and become vested, you will get a monthly annuity when you retire with ERS.

 If you decide to withdraw your account balance as a direct payment: